China seeks to boost private investment in quest to maintain strong growth

 But Zhang Yong, a vice chairman of the National Development and Reform Commission (NDRC), told a news conference that private investment is steadying and measures taken to boost such spending are showing results.

-Zhang said China will lower barriers to entry for private investment, simplify regulation, and further support investment through public private partnership programs.
+Zhang said China will lower barriers to entry for private investment, simplify regulation, and further support investment through public private partnership programmes.

-China is looking to reduce the risks from years of credit-fueled stimulus that are concentrated in the heavily-indebted state sector, while at the same time maintaining a high rate of growth.
+China is looking to reduce the risks from years of credit-fuelled stimulus that are concentrated in the heavily-indebted state sector, while at the same time maintaining a high rate of growth.

 The government has cut its growth target to 6.5 percent for 2017, from 6.5-7 percent last year, Premier Li Keqiang said in his work report at the opening of the annual meeting of parliament on Sunday.
 The economy ultimately expanded by 6.7 percent.